 The data collected and reported through the Higher Education Research Data Collection (HERDC) is used to assess the relative research and research training performance of Australian universities and in turn drive allocation of Research Block Grants (RBG).

 HERDC reporting is compiled annually covering both research income and research publications.

 The collection of 2015 (HERDC 2016) research data is now open.
 University of the Sunshine Coast staff can view further information on the collection process on Blackboard (Research and Research Training > Performance Data > HERDC) (login required).

 The Excellence in Research for Australia (ERA) initiative aims to identify and promote excellence across research activity within Australian higher education institutions.
-It was run in 2010 and in 2012.
-The Government is undertaking the third round of ERA in 2015.
-The Australian Research Council (ARC) will publish outcomes of the evaluations in December 2015.
+It was run in 2010,2012 and in 2015.
+The 2015 ERA National Report has been published by the Australian Research Council.

-University of the Sunshine Coast staff can view further information on the collection process on Blackboard (Research and Research Training > Performance Data > Excellence in Research) (login required).
+University of the Sunshine Coast staff can view further information on MYUSC (login required).

 The Sustainable Research Excellence in Universities (SRE) initiative addresses the gap in funding for the indirect costs of university research supported by Australian competitive grants and works to support universities build and maintain research excellence.
 SRE reporting involves a series of staff surveys.